black-dragon5679/osint/README.md

 # osint
-a simple osint tool for extrack metadata from any images
+a simple osint tool for extract metadata from any images

 *  add photos in the images folder